-I can’t say I blame you.
+Have you decided to switch from new to recycled pallets?
+Congratulations, you've made an environmentally friendly and cost-effective decision!
 Depending on the pallet grade, recycled pallets typically cost half the price of new.
 And, performance is nearly identical.
 There’s another bonus: recycled pallets are a more sustainable option.
-The typical recycled pallet is used 10 times before it’s retired and reused as mulch or fuel pellets.
+The typical recycled pallet is used 9 times before it’s retired and reused as mulch or fuel pellets.

 It’s all good, right?
 Well, almost.
 The truth is, you might get some pushback from those accustomed to new pallets.
 Recycled pallets look different.
 There are performance and handling differences that will impact your operations.
 To ensure a seamless transition from new to recycled pallets, consider these five tips:

 1) Include your team.

 Make sure your team knows why you’re making the switch and understands the differences between new and recycled pallets.
 Most people appreciate the need to control costs so hopefully that’s an easy case to make.
 But it’s important to educate people on the visual difference of recycled pallets, the difference between pallet grades, Premium A, A and B; the repair process used to keep recycled pallets on spec, overall performance, and food safety requirements, if applicable.

 No time for the full post now?
 Get a copy of the quick guide for later.

 Schedule a side-by-side review of your new recycled pallets and your former pallets with your 48forty representative prior to the transition.
 Trust me, the visual side-by-side comparison and explanation is invaluable.
 The purpose is to confirm the pallets you’ve selected are the proper spec—yours and those of your retail customers, which can be very specific.
 This review will also check compatibility with your equipment and review storage and handling procedures.

 3) Follow handling and safety best practices.